mosesziregbe/SmartPrix-Laptop-Dataset-Cleaning-and-Analysis-with-PostgreSQL/README.md

 ## Recommendations

-1. Target Diverse Price Segments: Brands should continue to offer a wide range of prices to cater to different consumer budgets, ensuring a broad market reach.
+**1. Target Diverse Price Segments:** Brands should continue to offer a wide range of prices to cater to different consumer budgets, ensuring a broad market reach.

-2. Emphasize High Specs in Marketing: Given the strong correlation between price and spec score, marketing should highlight high specifications as a key selling point, especially in high-end models.
+**2. Emphasize High Specs in Marketing:** Given the strong correlation between price and spec score, marketing should highlight high specifications as a key selling point, especially in high-end models.

-3. Leverage Graphics Capabilities: Brands should emphasize NVIDIA graphics in their high-end models to attract consumers who prioritize gaming or graphic-intensive tasks.
+**3. Leverage Graphics Capabilities:** Brands should emphasize NVIDIA graphics in their high-end models to attract consumers who prioritize gaming or graphic-intensive tasks.

-4. Increase RAM Options: Offering laptops with higher RAM capacities could cater to consumers who are willing to pay more for enhanced performance, especially in mid-range and premium models.
+**4. Increase RAM Options:** Offering laptops with higher RAM capacities could cater to consumers who are willing to pay more for enhanced performance, especially in mid-range and premium models.

-5. Strengthen Brand Positioning: Lenovo, HP, and Asus should continue to capitalize on their dominance in various segments by reinforcing brand loyalty through targeted marketing and product differentiation.
+**5. Strengthen Brand Positioning:** Lenovo, HP, and Asus should continue to capitalize on their dominance in various segments by reinforcing brand loyalty through targeted marketing and product differentiation.

 6. Expand Multi-Purpose Offerings: Brands should consider developing more versatile laptops, as these are preferred by consumers and receive higher ratings.